DavidLichtenberger/reaper-csurf-us2400/readme.md

 * **Shift / 5:** Delete selected tracks
 * **Shift / 6:** Remove selected tracks from any group

+*The actions on F-Key and Shift can be customized by altering the according ReaScripts.*

 #### Chan Mode

 * **Default / 1:** Bank shift FX parameters left (steps of 24)